 Gender-Based Violence (GBV) is violence directed against a person because of their gender, or violence that disproportionately affects people of a particular gender, mainly women, girls, and gender-diverse people.

 GBV takes many forms, including physical, psychological, sexual, emotional, digital, and economic violence, as well as neglect, and harassment.
 Negative effects of GBV often lead to inter-generational cycles of violence and abuse within families and entire communities.

 There are many forms of GBV.
-A list of GBV-based definitions and terminology can be found here (PDF).
+You can find a list of GBV-based definitions and terminology here (PDF file).

 - In Canada, women are at a greater risk than men for all violent crimes.
 Further, Indigenous women, girls, and gender-diverse people are three times more likely than non-Indigenous women to be victims of violence—a legacy of racism, colonialism, sexism, exclusion, and systemic violence against Indigenous and gender-diverse people.

 - Approximately every six days, a woman in Canada is killed by her intimate partner (Amelia Armstrong and Brianna Jaffray, Statistics Canada, 2021)